-- Chapter 1 introduces current DLD practice in Texas, as well as driver license programs in other U.S. states.
-Basic statistics for DLD are presented. - Chapter 2 summarizes the findings from a review of the literature, including long wait time complaint, and the various efforts made by agencies to reduce the wait time and improve efficiency. - Chapter 3 summarizes the key findings of this technical memorandum.
+- Chapter 1 introduces current DLD practice in Texas, as well as other U.S. states.
+Basic statistics of Texas DLD are presented. - Chapter 2 summarizes the findings from a review of the literature including long wait time complaints, and various efforts made by agencies to reduce the wait time and improve DLD efficiency. - Chapter 3 summarizes the key findings of this technical memorandum.